Tips on lighting

 - Replace frequently used and high-output lighting fixtures, such as exterior and high-bay lights, with LED products.

-For the most efficient LED lighting products, make sure they are certified by DesignLights ConsortiumTM or ENERGY STAR®.
+For the most efficient LED lighting products, make sure they are certified by DesignLights ConsortiumTM.
 In recent years, the purchase price of these products has dropped so much that the relative energy and maintenance savings are bigger than ever.

 Carrying out a lighting project?
-Benefit from one of our programs
+Benefit from our program.

-Hydro-Québec offers businesses financial assistance for the purchase and installation of efficient LED lighting products.
+Hydro-Québec offers businesses financial assistance for the purchase and installation of efficient LED lighting products under the Efficient Solutions Program.

 Tips on heating and air-conditioning